mcagalj/CNS-2024-25/docs/envelope_encryption.md

 ### Key Benefits

-1. **Secure Key Storage**: The encrypted data key can be safely stored alongside the encrypted data since it's protected by the key encryption key.
+1. **Protecting data keys**: When you encrypt a data key, you don't have to worry about storing the encrypted data key, because the data key is inherently protected by encryption.
+You can safely store the encrypted data key alongside the encrypted data.

-2. **Efficient Multi-Key Encryption**: Allows re-encrypting only the data key instead of the entire data when using multiple recipient keys.
+2. **Encrypting the same data under multiple keys**: Encryption operations can be time consuming, particularly when the data being encrypted are large objects.
+Instead of re-encrypting raw data multiple times with different keys, you can re-encrypt only the data keys that protect the raw data.

-3. **Best of Both Worlds**: Combines the speed and efficiency of symmetric encryption with the key management benefits of asymmetric encryption.
+3. **Combining the strengths of multiple algorithms**: In general, symmetric key algorithms are faster and produce smaller ciphertexts than public key algorithms.
+But public key algorithms provide inherent separation of roles and easier key management.
+Envelope encryption lets you combine the strengths of each strategy.

 Source: [AWS KMS Cryptographic Details](https://docs.aws.amazon.com/kms/latest/developerguide/kms-cryptography.html)